 gRPC is designed to support high-performance open-source RPCs in many languages.
-This document describes the performance benchmarking tools, the scenarios considered by the tests, and the testing infrastructure.
+This page describes performance benchmarking tools, scenarios considered by tests, and the testing infrastructure.

 gRPC is designed for both high-performance and high-productivity design of

 distributed applications.
 Continuous performance benchmarking is a critical part

 of the gRPC development workflow.
 Multi-language performance tests run every few

 hours against the master branch, and these numbers are reported to a dashboard